Call a function when moving the mouse pointer out of an image:

-More "Try it Yourself" examples below.
+More examples below.

 Definition and Usage

-onmouseleave event occurs when the mouse pointer is moved out of an element.
+onmouseleave event occurs when the mouse pointer leaves an element.

 |HTML tags:||All HTML elements, EXCEPT: <base>, <bdo>, <br>, <head>, <html>, <iframe>, <meta>, <param>, <script>, <style>, and <title>|

 |DOM Version:||Level 2 Events|